akka/akka/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 ### The DistributedPubSub extension

-This extension allows creation of a mediator actor, `akka.cluster.pubsub.DistributedPubSubMediator`, which manages a registry of actor references and replicates the entries to peer actors among all cluster nodes or a group of nodes tagged with a specific role.

-The `DistributedPubSubMediator` actor is supposed to be started on all nodes, or all nodes with specified role, in the cluster.
-The mediator can be started with the `DistributedPubSub` extension or as an ordinary actor.

-The **registry** is eventually consistent, i.e. changes are not immediately visible at other nodes, but typically they will be fully replicated to all other nodes after a few seconds.
-Changes are only performed in the own part of the registry and those changes are versioned.
-Deltas are disseminated in a scalable way to other nodes with a gossip protocol.

 The mediator can either be started and accessed with the `akka.cluster.pubsub.DistributedPubSub` extension as shown below, or started as an ordinary actor, see the full Akka Classic documentation @ref:[Clasic Distributed PubSub Extension](../distributed-pub-sub.md#distributedpubsub-extension).

 Scala
 :  @@snip [DistributedPubSubExample.scala](/akka-cluster-typed/src/test/scala/docs/akka/cluster/typed/DistributedPubSubExample.scala) { #mediator }

 Actors register to a topic for Pub-Sub mode, or register to a path for point-to-point mode.

 ## Publish